Cost Of Studying In New Zealand

-You will be required to buy health insurance to enrol in New Zealand.
+You will be required to buy health insurance to enroll in New Zealand.
 This will be decided by your heritage.
 You are not eligible for government-funded healthcare if you are on a student visa.
-Students from Australia and the United Kingdom, as well as Ph.D. students are the only exceptions to this law.
+Students from Australia and the United Kingdom, as well as Ph.D. students, are the only exceptions to this law.

 The students are permitted to publicly funded hospitals for emergency treatment only.
 If someone is from a different country and needs medical treatment then they must have valid medical and travel insurance during their stay.

 There is nothing called subsidized fees in any of the New Zealand based education institution facilitating courses in the different educational institutions.
 So do not get attracted to subsidized fees promised by any education abroad consultants

 The country has the facility of scholarships but students are advised not to completely depend on the scholarships to support their Cost of studying in New Zealand.

 The few common Scholarships in New Zealand are

 New Zealand Common Wealth Scholars Program